 We are confident that our best practice processes for lead control and reduction are effective.
 Spartanburg Water's corrosion control processes are successful in preventing lead from the entering the water.
 This is substantiated by our compliance record with the Lead and Copper Rule.
 Again, Spartanburg Water has never exceeded an action level for lead.

 A Highly Skilled Team

 Spartanburg Water employs highly skilled water professionals to ensure that each drop of water that reaches a customer's tap is of the highest quality.
-Water Treatment and Water Distribution Operators employed by Spartanburg Water go through rigorous training and licensure requirements to become certified in their chosen field.
+Water Treatment and Water Distribution Operators employed by Spartanburg Water go through rigorous training and licensure requirements to become certified in their chosen fields.
 Coupled with our experienced laboratory personnel and management staff, the community's water rests in the hands of experts who are committed to keeping our water safe.
 This team is consistently recognized by the industry for its skill, illustrated by the many awards and recognition that our staff receives annually, not only for compliance, but also for innovation.
 Our water professionals are one of Spartanburg County's greatest assets.

 Click here to read about our most recent awards.